Cimmeria (continent): Lhasa

-The Lhasa terrane has been interpreted as part of Cimmeria and, if this is the case, must have rifted from Gondwana together with Sibumasu and Qiantang.
+The Lhasa terrane has been interpreted as part of Cimmeria and, if this is the case, must have rifted from Gondwana together with Sibumasu and Qiangtang.
 The timing of Lhasa's northward drift is still controversial, however, and paleomagnetic data is extremely scarce.
-Sedimentological and stratigraphical evidence, for example, suggest that it separated from Gondwana in the Late Triassic when Qiantang was already being accreted to Eurasia.
+Sedimentological and stratigraphical evidence, for example, suggest that it separated from Gondwana in the Late Triassic when Qiangtang was already being accreted to Eurasia.

-This proposed Late Triassic rifting of Lhasa has also been documented along the north-western shelf of Australia where the Western Burma and Woyla terranes eventually separated from Gondwana in the Late Jurassic.
+This proposed Late Triassic rifting of Lhasa has also been documented along the north-western shelf of Australia where the West Burma and Woyla terranes eventually separated from Gondwana in the Late Jurassic.

 Today the Bangong suture separates the Lhasa terrane from the Qiangtang terrane.

 Economic importance

 The present remains of Cimmeria, as a result of the massive uplifting of its continental crust, are unusually rich in a number of rare chalcophile elements.
 Apart from the Altiplano in Bolivia, almost all the world's deposits of antimony as stibnite are found in Cimmeria, with the major mines being in Turkey, Yunnan and Thailand.
 The major deposits of tin are also found in Malaysia and Thailand, whilst Turkey also has major deposits of chromite ore.